tugayoktayokay/react-native-jitsi-meet/README.md

 # react-native-jitsi-meet

 React native wrapper for Jitsi Meet SDK

 ## Important notice

+NOTE: Major update is only available for IOS.

 Jitsi Meet SDK is a packed React Native SDK.
 Running react-native-jitsi-meet will run this React Native SDK inside your React Native app.
 We know that this is suboptimal but sadly we did not find any other solution without massive rewrite of Jitsi Meet SDK.
 Compatibility with other libraries used internally by Jitsi Meet SDK might be broken (version mismatch) or you might experience performance issues or touch issues in some edge cases.

 ## Install

 `npm install react-native-jitsi-meet --save`

 If you are using React-Native < 0.60, you should use a version < 2.0.0.
-For versions higher than 2.0.0, you need to add the following piece of code in your ```metro.config.js``` file to avoid conflicts between react-native-jitsi-meet and react-native in metro bundler.
+For versions higher than 2.0.0, you need to add the following piece of code in your `metro.config.js` file to avoid conflicts between react-native-jitsi-meet and react-native in metro bundler.

 ```
 const blacklist = require('metro-config/src/defaults/blacklist');